 See related: Best credit cards for TSA PreCheck and Global Entry

 Now that so many people are back on the road – and in the skies – long lines to go through security are back at many airports across the country.
-Before the pandemic, I didn’t consider applying for Clear because I already had TSA PreCheck – and because the service is not cheap.
-However, now that my Amex Platinum will give me a $179 statement credit for an annual membership to CLEAR, I will start using the service – and zip through security at the always-crowded Austin, Texas, airport even faster.
+Before the pandemic, I didn’t consider applying for CLEAR because I already had TSA PreCheck – and because the service is not cheap.
+However, now that my Amex Platinum gives me a $179 statement credit for an annual membership to CLEAR, I am using the service – and zip through security at the always-crowded Austin, Texas, airport even faster.

 Airline fee credit

 As soon as I got approved for the Amex Platinum, one of the first things I did was to select Delta as my Amex airline fee credit choice as I knew that would be one of the airlines my family and I would fly during the summer.

 I bought tickets on Delta (more on that below) using miles selecting a main cabin fare but without choosing seats.
 Once the booking was confirmed, I went in and selected preferred seats for the whole trip, paying with my Amex Platinum card.
 A few days later, a $200 airline free credit was posted to my account.